Field Facts: Velvetleaf

 Velvet leaf

-• Common names: Velvetleaf, buttonweed, butterprint
+• Common names: Velvetleaf, buttonweed, butterprint, elephant ears

 • Scientific name: Abutilon theophrasti